team-umlaut/umlaut/README.md

 ## Add ons
 Some Umlaut services adapters are sufficiently complicated or are on different release cycles from the core code that they merit their own gems.
+Generally, you will need to include these gems in your application's Gemfile in order to get the described functionality.

 | Add on | Description |
 |:---|:---|